-I have used this recipe for about 35 years and find it to be fool-proof.
+I have used this recipe for about 40 years and find it to be fool-proof.
 You can create these special cookies for any event just by purchasing a cookie cutter or being creative and designing your own cookie shapes.
-I find most of my cookie cutters at Craft 2000 or www.coppergifts.com, or from Amazon.com.
+I find most of my cookie cutters at craft stores, www.coppergifts.com, or from Amazon.com.

 My tips are to use the metal or copper cookie cutters and to use only the best ingredients.
 I always use my baking stones, they keep the bottoms from becoming too dark and the cookies remain softer.
 If you do use metal cookie sheets, line with parchment paper.
 Another good tip I recommend is to use the Wilton Coloring Paste to color the icing.
 I use a toothpick or the end of a small plastic knife to add the coloring to icing bowls.
 When I am preparing the icing, I divide it out into heavy disposable bowls and use plastic silverware .
 EASY CLEAN-UP!

 Please see a few pictures of some of the cookies I have made and try this great recipe.

 1 cup butter,softened (Land O Lakes Unsalted Butter)

 Preheat oven to 350 degrees F. Line cookie sheets with parchment paper. ( I use baking stones)